sharma45ub/coq_bfs/README.md

-# coq_bfs
+# BFS with Coq
-Proofs on Breadth First Traversal of graphs using Coq
+Proofs on Breadth First Traversal of graphs using Coq.

+## Group Information